 After we have our Christmas dinner, open gifts, and play the White Elephant game…it is time for the baskets.

-I started with the storybook and found items to go with
+It started with the storybook, and items to go with that.

 “Not a creature was stirring, not even a mouse”

 “The children were nestled, all snug in their beds”

 We all laughed so hard on this item!
 The bed came from

 Dollar Tree and the babies at Party City in the

 baby shower department.
 Some small gift boxes were in there with